UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/generics.md

 }
 ```

-Now let's look at how these classes are instantiated and how their behaviour differs.
+Now let's look at how these classes are instantiated and how their behavior differs.

 ### The Unconstrained Generic Class `MyClass<T>`
 Consider the class below.
 The first thing that should be apparent is the inclusion of `<T>`.
 You can think of `T` as an additional parameter, only instead of a value, it's a _Type_.